jedrz/dir-indexer/README.md

 #### Example usage
     python dir_indexer.py path/to/folder -r -t templates/default.html
-This command will create indexes in *folder* recursively with `default.html` used as a template.
+This command will create `index.html` files recursively in every directory into *folder* with `default.html` file used as a template.

 ### Templates
 *.html* template should contain some keywords which will be substitued